chess-equality/devkit/kit/docs/postgres-broker-plan.md

 ## Next Steps
 - Harden the policy checks based on real Testcontainers traffic and capture container lifecycle coverage.
 - Integrate the harness into CI and publish troubleshooting tips alongside the script outputs.
+- Support a small allow-list of blessed images (e.g., Postgres plus MinIO) so suites that depend on multiple sanctioned services can share one broker instance without opening access to arbitrary images.
+The broker's per-image port policy should stay narrow and documented (e.g., Postgres `5432/tcp`, MinIO `9000/9001`), with any new service documented alongside the reason for its port budget.